-- Our daily schedule consists of eight 43 minute class periods. - State law helps to determine the amount of time assigned to each content area. - A pull-out intervention program has been designed to aid those students needing more instructional time in Math and/or Reading. - Each teacher offers several tutorial times each week, with at least one after-school tutorial session and one before-school tutorial session. - We have a Mentoring Program that every student participates in.
-This program occurs 5 days per week for 22 minutes in 3 strands: SEL, Organization & Communication, Skyward. - GT services are primarily though participation in Honors courses with enrichment opportunities through a specialized approach in mentoring. - Our campus strictly adheres to the state standards and the district curriculum. - During PLC, our teachers align their classroom teaching to the rigor of the CBAs and STAAR, with a focus on district Tier 1 instruction priorities.
+- Our daily schedule consists of eight 43 minute class periods and one 22 minute Warrior Time period. - State law helps to determine the amount of time assigned to each content area. - A Dyslexia Program is used to aid students who are dyslexic. - Each teacher offers several tutorial times each week, with at least one after-school tutorial session and one before-school tutorial session. - We have a Mentoring Program that every student participates in.
+This program occurs 5 days per week for 22 minutes. - Gifted and Talented (GT) services are primarily though participation in Honors courses with enrichment opportunities through a specialized approach in mentoring. - Our campus strictly adheres to the state standards and the district curriculum. - During Professional Learning Communities (PLC), our teachers align their classroom teaching to the rigor of the Common Based Assessments (CBAs) and State of Texas Assessments of Academic Readiness (STAAR), with a focus on district Tier 1 instruction priorities.
 This is evidenced by the lessons and common assessments used to determine student retention of material. - CBAs are used to measure the effectiveness of the district curriculum and the pacing of the teaching.
 These scores may be used to figure into the students' averages as daily grades.
-Data discussions, guided by the district CBA protocol, focus on instructional implications of data and student remediation needs. - Tier 1 coherency documents outline expectations for implementation in all core content areas. - Team SMART goals encourage goal-setting and behaviors that will help to reach those goals, as individuals and PLC teams. - RtI is implemented through pull-out intervention programs based upon STAAR scores, CBA scores, Universal Screener results, and classroom teacher observations. - Teacher growth in Continuous Improvement will be supported by classroom walk-throughs and subsequent coaching conversations. - All staff is highly qualified. - Staff is recruited through job fairs, advertising, and staff recommendations. - Professional development is often offered through the PLCs, as well as through offerings on campus and district professional development days.
+Data discussions, guided by the district CBA protocol, focus on instructional implications of data and student remediation needs. - Tier 1 coherency documents outline expectations for implementation in all core content areas. - Team specific, measurable, attainable, relevant and time-bound (SMART) goals encourage goal-setting and behaviors that will help to reach those goals, as individuals and PLC teams. - Response to Intervention (RtI) is implemented through pull-out intervention programs based upon STAAR scores, CBA scores, Universal Screener results, and classroom teacher observations. - Teacher growth in Continuous Improvement will be supported by classroom walk-throughs and subsequent coaching conversations. - All staff is highly qualified. - Staff is recruited through job fairs, advertising, and staff recommendations. - Professional development is often offered through the PLCs, as well as through offerings on campus and district professional development days.
 This allows for frequent follow-up and discussions about new processes or methods. - Walk-throughs aid in verifying the implementation of new initiatives and protocols, including departmental coherency documents. - CBAs and STAAR help to evaluate the impact our professional development has on student achievement. - Teachers have been trained on the T-TESS evaluation system and have begun collecting data related to Student Learning Objectives. - Our campus has a vast number of resources available.
 Each classroom operates with a minimum of one teacher computer and a projector.
 Classrooms also have a document camera to use.
 Choir, Band and Theater have 3 laptops, 4 desktops, and 5 laptops respectively.
 Spanish has 6 iPads and 4 laptops.
 CTE has 33 laptops and 20 desktops.
 Reading Improvement has 3 desktops and thirty-five (35) laptops.
 SPED has 9 laptops, 3 desktops and 10 iPads.
 Our library has nine (9) student computers, and two (2) teacher computers available.
-Our library also has a Movi cart. - BISD and WMS technology resources are used only for learning, teaching, and administrative purposes consistent with district's and campus mission and goals. - BISD has implemented a 1:1 system. - Teachers who have attended Project Innovate training have a mini-iPad to use in class. - Watauga Middle School is a blended learning campus.
+Our library also has a Movi cart. - Birdville Independent School District (BISD) and WMS technology resources are used only for learning, teaching, and administrative purposes consistent with district's and campus mission and goals. - BISD has implemented a 1:1 system. - Watauga Middle School is a blended learning campus.
 This is to focus on teacher use of structures such as station rotation and play-lists that foster student initiative and ownership of learning.
-This program is well-aligned to Continuous Improvement tools such as PDSA and student data folders.
+This program is well-aligned to Continuous Improvement tools such as Plan-Do-Study-Act (PDSA) and student data folders.